Code-Institute-Submissions/debbiect246-mathsplusrevision/readme.md

 ## Acknowledgements

 I received inspiration for this project from my mentor Simen Daehlin, fellow students especially family, friends and my teaching colleagues and school students were also very helpful in giving me feedback.
-I used the django documentation to help me sort things out on a regular basis, although I have to admit that at times it was difficult to understand what to do to sort out a problem and I spent around 80% of my time on this project looking things up on the internet or using the slack room or CI tutors to help me work out how to do something.
+I used the django documentation to help me sort things out on a regular basis, although I have to admit that at times it was difficult to understand what to do to sort out a problem and I spent around 80% of my time on this project looking things up on the internet with only 20% of the time actually spent coding.
+Hopefully next time I do a similar project things wont take so long and I will be better at sorting out any issues that arise!